The Ultimate Playa del Carmen ADO Bus Guide for 2025

 Travelista Tip: If you donβt have a ton of luggage and want to save money on a taxi, head up to 10th Avenue (just one block away) and hail a taxi there.
 It will likely be about half the price.

-How to take the ADO from Playa del Carmen to the Cancun Airport
+How to Take the ADO from Playa del Carmen to the Cancun Airport

 Booking the ADO bus from Playa del Carmen to the Cancun Airport is a little more straightforward.